moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 Apparently none of these milestones were met.

-   *Would any current or new ZEV shuttle/bus routes affect other shuttle/bus service providers?
+   *c.i.
+Would any current or new ZEV shuttle/bus routes affect other shuttle/bus service providers?
 If so how?*

    We do not foresee our proposed routes adversely affecting any other service provider.
 In fact, there will be positive impacts on other transit providers